 It is, of course, if the merit scholarship is an unexpected surprise from your first-choice school.
 If costs are not an issue, the scholarship is icing on a very nice cake.

 Can you find out if you might qualify for a merit scholarship before you apply to a school?

-Colleges that offer merit scholarships to prospective students in upper third to upper quarter of their admit pool will often post information on their admissions or financial aid Web pages.
-Or you can Google ‘school name freshman merit scholarships’ to find this information.
+Colleges that offer merit scholarships will often post information on their admissions or financial aid Web pages.
+Google ‘school name freshman merit scholarships’ to find this information.

 Is there a minimum GPA required to keep the award?